 Practice proper hygiene (e.g hand-washing) to avoid picking up any nasty bugs

 Take out travel insurance which will cover treatment for illness and injury

-Be responsible for your own safety and carefully assess the situations you put yourself in, especially if you're traveling alone or in a high risk country.
+Be responsible for your own safety and carefully assess the situations you put yourself in, especially if you're travelling alone or in a high risk country.

 With all these boxes ticked, you're free to travel your way to a longer, healthier, happier life.
 Who could resist?